ckavili/kitten-data-pipeline/README.md

 5. **Stop and Restart Your Workbench**
    - Don’t forget to stop and restart your workbench to ensure everything is saved!

+6. **Need More Cats!**

+   It’s a great start, but for a model to really learn, we need more adorable cat images.
+Add a few more pictures to your `images/` folder and run the transformation script again.
+The more cats, the better! 🐾